The Sovereign SDK Book

 What all of this means in practice is that...

-- The visible state never changes unless either the preferred sequencer submits a bundle, or a timeout occurs (i.e. the virtual slot lags too far).
+- The visible state never changes unless either the preferred sequencer submits a batch, or a timeout occurs (i.e. the visible slot lags too far).
 This ensures that the preferred sequencer always knows the exact state that he's building on top of.

 - An honest sequencer wants to keep the virtual slot number as close to the real slot number as possible.
 This way, he has more buffer to absorb downtime without the state changing.
 This reduces the risk of soft-confirmations being invalidated.